pcelman/pcelman/README.md

 - 🌱 I’m currently learning REACT NATIVE and TypeScript

-Let me know if I can help you with something.
-Write me! pcelman@gmail.com
+If you like my profile and you’d like to coordinate an interview write me! pcelman@gmail.com